Terms & Conditions – Long Term Lets / Academic Years

 Nomination of a Lead Tenant

 Upon booking of your house we will ask you to nominate a ‘Lead Tenant’ from your group.
 This person will be our principal point of contact with your group.
-All utility bills will be transferred into the name of the Lead Tenant as at the start date of your tenancy and all deposit monies will be returned to the Lead Tenant at the end of the Tenancy Agreement in order that the Lead Tenant can settle your closing utility bills prior to distribution of the balance of your deposit monies between each other.
+Tenants have the option of renting inclusive or exclusive of utility bills and for those renting on an exclusive basis all utility bills will be transferred into the name of the Lead Tenant as at the start date of your tenancy.
+All deposit monies will be returned to the Lead Tenant at the end of the Tenancy Agreement.
+Where renting on an exclusive basis, the Lead Tenant can settle your closing utility bills prior to distribution of the balance of your deposit monies between each other.
 Where your deposits are protected under the government’s Tenancy Deposit Scheme the Lead Tenant also acts as the principal point of contact with the administrators of that scheme in the unlikely event of any dispute.

 Though your tenancy agreement will stipulate that rent should be made monthly in advance, we have no objection to tenants paying their rent on a quarterly or termly basis.
 Similarly, we don’t mind whether you pay your rent via cash, cheque or standing order (though our preference is for the latter).
 Simply let us know which payment method and frequency suits you!